wagdav/thewagner.net/content/2021-02-25-Container-images-Nix.markdown

 1. The `FROM` keyword indicates that we're starting from a base image.
 In other words, we define a dependency on a binary blob.
 You may not know what programs and libraries the selected base image contains.
-In this specific case, the Alpine Linux Docker images are described in [in this repository][DockerAlpine].
+In this specific case, the Alpine Linux Docker images are described in [this repository][DockerAlpine].

 1. The `apk` package manager, part of the base image, installs _some_ version